dennisphan/04-School/Written_Report.md

 ### The school summary
-Only the results of 9th graders at Thomas High School were influenced, removed, and replaced by "NaN".
+The results of 9th graders at Thomas High School removed and replaced by "NaN".
+Only the result of Thomas High School was influenced.
+However, the difference was not significant.
 Details are expressed below:

 **The school summary before the changes at Thomas High School**
 ![The School Summary Before Changes at Thomas High School](Resources/Screenshots_Analysis_with_9th_THS/02_School_Summary.png)